-- The Council, Committees and Secretariat will work with the Trade Advisory Group and the Civil Society Advisory Group to strengthen gender mainstreaming in the ITTO. - The Executive Director will develop alliances with organizations and networks that work on gender equality, in particular UN Women and regional women's organizations and networks, and explore opportunities to develop joint gender equality initiatives with members of the Collaborative Partnership on Forests.
+- The Council, Committees and Secretariat will work with TAG and CSAG to strengthen gender mainstreaming in the ITTO. - The Executive Director will develop alliances with organizations and networks that work on gender equality, in particular UN-Women and regional women's organizations and networks, and explore opportunities to develop joint gender equality initiatives with CPF partners.